-The Oracle Help technologies provide the means for developing and displaying HTML-based help systems for Java applications and for web applications.
+Oracle Help technologies can be categorized into two: Oracle Help for Java and Oracle Help for the Web.
 Authors can create a single help system that can be displayed-without modification-both in a Java environment, using Oracle Help for Java (OHJ); and in a web environment, using Oracle Help for the Web.
-Alternatively, you can just use Oracle Help for Java if you only need help in a Java environment, or you can just use Oracle Help for the Web if you only need help in a web environment.
-Oracle Help for the Web is available in two versions: Oracle Help for the Web - UIX(OHW-UIX) and Oracle Help for the Web - Rich Client (OHW-RC).
+Alternatively, authors can just use Oracle Help for Java to create a help system for a Java environment application, or use Oracle Help for the Web to create a help system for a web environment application.
+Oracle Help for the Web is available in two versions: Oracle Help for the Web and Oracle Help for the Web - UIX.

-Throughout this Oracle Help Guide, Oracle Help is used when the comments apply to both Oracle Help for Java and Oracle Help for the Web.
+Throughout this guide, Oracle Help is used when the comments apply to both Oracle Help for Java and Oracle Help for the Web.
 OHJ is used when the comments apply only to Oracle Help for Java.
-OHW-UIX is used when the comments apply only to Oracle Help for the Web - UIX and OHW-RC is used when the comments apply only to Oracle Help for the Web - Rich Client.
-OHW is used when the comments apply to OHW-UIX and OHW-RC both.
+OHW is used when the comments apply only to Oracle Help for the Web.